The king crab (Paralithodes camtschatica) is one of the largest crab species, famous for its sweet and tender meat.

 The raw king crab shell has a dark red colour but when cooked it takes on a delicate orange-red colour.
 King crab is a delicacy worldwide and can be cooked and served simply as it is, letting the meat's sweetness and flavour do the talking.
 The meat is also well-suited for salads, soups and many other dishes.

-With head office in Nuuk Greenland, Polar Seafood is the largest
+With its head office in Nuuk Greenland, Polar Seafood is the largest

 privately owned fishing company operating in Greenland.